Jaland/jaland.github.io/_posts/2022-12-11-godot-quarkus-deployment.md

 ## Suggested Technologies

 All the deployment information is captured in the README files on the repositories which I will link below.
 My suggestion when trying to deploy these is to deploy locally first.
 And then try to deploy using `Digital Ocean`.
-And I would also recommend deploying the backend server first, as the front end has some dependencies on it.
+I would also recommend deploying the `backend server` first, as the `frontend server` has some dependencies on it.

 ## Backend Deployment